cinthiagalvez28/automation_bootcamp_challenge/README.md

 sudo npm install testcafe-reporter-html
 ```

-Finally you will need a .env file in the root of the project.
+Finally, you will need a .env file in the root of the project.
 Create the file, name it .env, paste and save the following as content:
 ```
 //URLS
 BASE_URL=https://www.saucedemo.com/